 Birmingham has a reputation for producing sought after graduates

-The University was ranked 6th in the UK in the table of Universities targeted by the largest number of top employers in 2016-2017 in the High Fliers Graduate Market in 2017 report.
+The University was the 2nd most targeted by top employers 2017-2018 in the High Fliers Graduate Market in 2018 report.
 The report identifies that graduate recruiters have put more emphasis on social media, university recruitment presentations, skills training events and campus brand managers during this year’s recruitment campaigns, and less emphasis on advertising in career sector guides.